hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/gitlab-eece.html.md

 ## Step 1: On GitLab, Create a New Application

-1. Open your GitLab instance in your browser and log in as whichever account owns your organization's Terraform repositories.
+1. Open your GitLab instance in your browser and log in as whichever account you want TFE to act as.
+For most organizations this should be a dedicated service user, but a personal account will also work.

+    ~> **Important:** The account you use for connecting TFE **must have admin (master) access** to any shared repositories of Terraform configurations.

 2. Navigate to GitLab's "User Settings > Applications" page.